 Results and discussion

 The data in Table 2 provides insights into the impact of livelihood activities on the social condition of farmers.
 With respect to health and nutritional status, the study reveals that livelihood activities have significantly improved several aspects of health and nutritional status.
-About 79.16 per cent of the respondents indicated that livelihood activity had impacted, to a very greater extent in accessing the balanced diet in terms of the inclusion of the majority of food items.
+About 79.16 per cent of the respondents indicated that livelihood activity had impacted, to a very greater extent in accessing balanced diet in terms of the inclusion of the majority of food items.
 Followed by 66.67 per cent of the respondents mentioned that livelihood activities had impacted to very greater extent for consumption of three meals per day, this may be due to the higher income from livelihoods.
 With respect to the

 better status of women and children without any nutritional problems, 33.33 per cent of the respondents expressed improvement to a greater extent.
-Followed by 43.33 per cent of the respondents mentioned that livelihood activities had impacted to very greater extent, taking timely treatment for curing illness.
+Following 43.33 per cent of the respondents mentioned that livelihood activities had impacted to very greater extent, taking timely treatment for curing illness.
 Similarly, 41.67 per cent of the respondents expressed that livelihood activities had impacted to a very greater extent for timely purchase of medicines during illness.
 Engaging in livelihood activities often led to an increase in income(Echebiri et al., 2017; Adeleye and Obabire, 2020).Higher earnings enabled individuals to purchase higher-quality, nutrient-rich meals, contributing to an enhanced nutritional status (Kabir et al., 2016; Choudhury et al., 2019).
 The additional income from livelihood activities also improved access to healthcare services, as individuals with higher resources were more likely to seek early vaccines, preventive treatments, and medical care.
 Regular access to medical care further promoted overall health and well-being.

 Table 2.
 Impact of livelihood activities on the social condition of the respondents N =120